Abhikumar86/my-publications/docs/02-siwalik-ecology.md

 39 studies were included in the final synthesis as bibliographic metadata was not available for a study (Figure \@ref(fig:fig21)).
 Thus, this synthesis is based on total 39 studies published in 26 sources (journals) during 1988 to 2021.
-The results of descriptive analysis of bibliometric indicators for selected studies is represented in Table \@ref(tab:gendesc24).
+The results of descriptive analysis of bibliometric indicators for selected studies are presented in Table \@ref(tab:gendesc24).

 <table>